Jiji Maa: Years later

 A grown-up Falguni and Niyati meet Uttara Devi Rawat, a bad-tempered and arrogant woman who hates poor people.
 Falguni gets into a fight with Uttara and later apologises to her driver Suresh.
 A humiliated Uttara vows to take revenge from the sisters.
 Suresh, who is in fact Uttara's elder son Suyash, falls in love with Falguni.
 Niyati tries to commit suicide but is stopped by Falguni who is shocked to find out that Niyati is pregnant with her ex-boyfriend's child.
-Her ex-boyfriend is revealed to be Vidhaan, Uttara devi's younger son.
+Her ex-boyfriend is revealed to be Vidhaan, Uttara Devi's younger son.

 Falguni helps Vidhaan and Niyati reunite.
 Uttara is forced to accept them after Vidhaan tries to commit suicide.
-It is then revealed that Uttara is in fact Suyash's maternal aunt and step-mother.
+It is then revealed that Uttara is in fact Suyash's maternal aunt and stepmother.
 She finds a will bequeathing the entire Rawat property to Suyash and plots to marry him to a sterile woman so he can never have children who can inherit.

 Falguni and Suresh fall in love.
 Uttara demands Falguni marry her older son Suyash and sign an agreement that she will never bear children and only then will she agree to Niyati and Vidhaan's marriage.
 Falguni agrees and breaks up with Suresh.
 Niyati tries to stop Falguni but fails.
 On the wedding day, Suyash and Falguni discover they are marrying each other and are shocked.

 Falguni tries to win Suyash's heart but all in vain.
 She starts working with the kalaakaars at the Rawats' textile factory and wins them over helping them get their jobs back from Uttara, thus impressing Suyash.
 She then helps Suyash track down his biological mother Gayatri who had been accused of murder and is hated by Suyash's father Jayant because of misunderstandings created by Uttara.
 This brings them closer and he accepts that she must have had a reason for rejecting him.